bookofproofs/bookofproofs.github.io/_sources/history/19th-century/doppler.md

 * Doppler considered himself totally innocent and demanded that the reprimand be withdrawn.
 * Eventually the reprimand was reluctantly withdrawn by the end of 1844 but Doppler was not well enough to return to his duties until 1846.
 * With such a difficult time in Prague, it is no surprise that Doppler wanted to move and he was offered the professorship of mathematics, physics and mechanics at the Academy of Mines and Forests in Banska Stiavnica.
-* Due to political unrest the situation in Banska Stiavnica became complicated and Doppler was once again seeking refuge.
 * Doppler had reached the high point of his career.
 * What qualities had carried Doppler through the struggles of his early experiences to this important position?
 * However, despite this Doppler did have genius within him.